thehaohcm/DevOpsLabs/Java/readme.md

   - Methods:
     + an Overridding method is allowed to return a sub-type of the return type defined in the overridden method.
 (Ex: class A has method a() return Iterable, and class B has method a() overrided from class A, but it can return a sub-type like Collection.
 Because Collection is an sub-interface of Iterable interface)
     + Cannot declare var in parameter of method. ex: void method(var a){ } // compile error
-    + The overriden method can have more visibility (ex: super's method() access modifier is default -> devired class's overriden method would be default or protected or public)
+    + The overriden method can have equal or more visibility (ex: super's method() access modifier is default -> devired class's overriden method would be default or protected or public)
     + Overloaded methods means the methods have same name, would be same type, but absolutely different types of parameters between other methods
     + "+" operator:
       - the "+" operator is overloaded such that if any one of its two operands is a String then it will convert the other operand to a String.
 If neither one is String